North Carolina Association of Veterinary Technicians

 In her spare time she can be found volunteering for several pet rescue organizations, hiking with her dog, reading, crafting, or practicing yoga.
 She lives in High Point with her husband and all their fur- and scaly-kids.

-Treasurer: Nicolette McNeely, RVT
+Treasurer: Maureen Susi, RVT

 NCVMB Representative: Robin Lazaro, RVT, VTS (ECC)